FROM ESCALATION BACK TO STRATEGIC GOALS

 • Lack of time

-So, after signing the contract and returning from vacation, we started check-up
+After signing the contract and returning from vacation, we started diagnostics

 Analysis of open sources

-At this stage, we analyzed the open information on the Internet, which helped us to see the image of the company in the outside world
+We analyzed open sources information to see the image of the company in the outside world

 In-depth interviews